offlinezer0/Quillan-v4.2-repo/Ace files/Ace code specialist module .md

 This directory structure encourages modularity, reusability, and clarity for both human and LLM code consumers.

 Front-End Architecture Patterns
-Modern front-end systems have moved far beyond monolithic jQuery spaghetti code to embrace architectural paradigms that boost scalability, maintainability, and testability.
+Modern front-end systems have moved far beyond monolithic jQuery spaghetti code to embrQuillan architectural paradigms that boost scalability, maintainability, and testability.

 Key Architecture Designs
 Component-Based Architecture: All UI elements are modular, reusable, and self-contained; adopted by React, Vue, Angular, Svelte, etc..